AndreRijo/go-tools/README.md

 queryList = 1 2 3 4 5
 ```

-Multiple methods to facilitate reading are included.
+Multiple methods to facilitate configuration reading are provided.
 It is possible to read directly the fields with their intended type (e.g., `GetInt64Config`).
-Methods for all basic types are included.
+Methods for most basic types are included.

-Furthermore, it is possible to provide a default value to be returned when the key is not present (e.g., `GetInt64Config("myKey", "oups!")` will return the value associated to "myKey" if present, otherwise returns "oups!").
+Furthermore, it is possible to provide a default value to be returned when the key is not present.
+E.g., `GetInt64Config("myKey", -1)` will return the value associated to "myKey" if present, otherwise returns -1 (in `int64` form).

-GetConfig, GetAndHasConfig, GetOrDefault can be used for values of any type, return the value in string form plus, for the last two, respectively, a boolean (representing if the key is present) or the default value given as argument.
+GetConfig, GetAndHasConfig and GetOrDefault can be used for values of any type.
+They return the value in string form.
+GetAndHasConfig also returns a boolean representing if the key is present or not.
+Finally, GetOrDefault receives an extra argument corresponding to the default value to return if the key isn't present.